Plankton Identifier

 File formats and File names

-To work with the current version of Plankton Identifier, PID files and thumbnails are needed.
-Both are generated from the original image by other software such as ZooProcess.
+To work with the current version of Plankton Identifier, PID files and thumbnails in jpeg format are needed.
+Both are generated by other software such as ZooProcess.
+Plankton Identifier is also compatible with ZIM files generated by Zoo/PhytoImage with the exception of the compilation step.

 PID Files

-A PID file collects object information about one image corresponding usually to one sample in the real world.
-Each PID file is basically a text file very similar to an initialization (.ini) file.
+A PID file collects object information about one image corresponding usually to one sample (or sub-sample) in the real world.
+Each PID file is basically a text file very similar to a MS Windows initialization file (.ini).
 The first line contains a signature (PID) and is followed by different sections.
 Each section starts with a section declaration, which corresponds to section name surrounded by square brackets [ ].

 The first sections contain information about the sample, sample processing and image acquisition etc. In these sections, forming the header, each information item is made up of an item name, equals sign ('='), and a value.